yasyars/gigih-final-project/README.md

 - Send the API request

 ## Supporting Frontend
-The front-end that uses the some of the API endpoint is available.
+The front-end that uses some of the API endpoint is available.
 Run the frontend in local environment.
 Detailed instruction about how to run the app is explained in related repository: https://github.com/yasyars/social-media-simple